reddy-uda/Grocery-Store-Inventory-Management-System-using-Airflow-and-Pyspark/Readme.md

 * Creating optimized analytics tables specifically designed for Power BI dashboards

 Once the transformations are complete, PySpark writes the final processed results back into PostgreSQL, storing them in dedicated analytics tables that Power BI can read directly.
+These scripts run directly in PyCharm by updating the JDBC driver path and PostgreSQL connection details according to your local system.

 ## **Power BI Integration**